Sarah Banker, B.A.

 Ph.D. candidate (co-mentored by Dr. Jennifer Foss-Feig and Dr. Daniela Schiller)

 B.A. in Neuroscience and Behavior, Wesleyan University

-I am interested in understanding the neural mechanisms underlying aberrant social behavior and decision-making in neurodevelopmental disorders, particularly Autism Spectrum Disorder (ASD).
-I aim to combine computational modeling, human imaging, and clinical assessment to examine the behavioral outcomes of atypical neurocognitive development.
+I am interested in understanding the neural mechanisms of aberrant social behavior and decision-making in psychiatric disease.
+Specifically, my research aims to combine computational modeling, human neuroimaging, and clinical assessment to examine impairments in social interaction in Autism Spectrum Disorder (ASD) and Misophonia.

 Soojung Na, M.A.